zevross-spatial/rpackage-sensorDataImport/README.md

 * Note that each of the processing scripts makes use of a function called `repeatFileInfo()`.
 What this function does is takes the split file name ("fileinfo") as input and simply repeats this over and over.
 So if you have a file called GPS_123 then it creates a column where "GPS" is repeated over and over and 123 is repeated over and over.
 This way the table has the metadata extracted from the file name.
 * The server then tries to upload the data with the function `upload_postgres()` which is a very simple script with one function for uploading.
 Note that this APPENDS data -- the table needs to exist.

+### Filename rules

+Elements are separated by underscores.
+Needs to have GPS, ABP, MAE, MPM, HXI as the first three digits of the second element.
+Beyond this file name is split on underscores and must have 4 or 5 elements (subject, instrument, session, project) OR (subject, instrument, session, filter, project).
+With the exception of the requirement that you have a the three letter instrument the others can be anything.

 ### To Do (including tasks we assembled from in-person meeting)